mihdan/recrawler/readme.txt

 1. Visit 'Plugins > Add New'
 2. Search for 'ReCrawler'
 3. Activate ReCrawler from your Plugins page.
-4. [Optional] Configure plugin in 'WP Booster > True Lazy Analytics'.
+4. [Optional] Configure plugin in 'ReCrawler'.

 = From WordPress.org =
 1. Download ReCrawler.